xrdocs/ncs5500/_tutorials/bfd-architecture-on-ncs5500-and-ncs500.md

 ## BFD Hardware Implementation

 BFD on the NCS55xx and NCS5xx is hardware offloaded.
 The hardware offload feature enables the offload of a BFD session to the network processing unit - NPU of the line cards on modular chassis or a standalone fixed chassis, in an IPv4 or IPv6 network.
 BFD hardware offload improves scale and reduces the overall network convergence time by sending rapid failure detection packets to the routing protocols for recalculating the routing table.
 NCS55xx and NCS5xx uses Pipeline architecture for packet processing.
 For details on the Pipeline Architecture please visit this excellent [article](https://xrdocs.io/ncs5500/tutorials/ncs5500-qos-part-1-understanding-packet-buffering/).
-Let us understand the packet processing w.r.t BFD.
 For further details on BFD hardware offload please [visit](https://www.cisco.com/c/en/us/td/docs/iosxr/ncs5500/routing/66x/b-routing-cg-ncs5500-66x/b-routing-cg-ncs5500-66x_chapter_0111.html#id_103405).
+Let us understand the packet processing in the pipeline architecture w.r.t BFD.

 ### RX Path